 All of the Medical Sonography programs at UniSA are only offered as part time programs - this means students can only do a maximum of two courses per study period.
-It is suggested that for each course a student undertakes an equivalent of 8-10 hours per week of study needs to be achieved.
+It is suggested that for each course a student undertakes an equivalent of 10-15 hours per week of study needs to be achieved.

-For the majority of the IGSO and IMSO programs students will be employed during the day as a trainee sonographer to fulfil the practical requirements of 2200 clinical experience hours.
+For the majority of the IGSO and IMSO programs students will be employed during the day as a trainee sonographer to fulfil the clinical training requirements.